isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Here at the&nbsp;<strong><a href="https://birdsociety.sg/" rel="noopener noreferrer nofollow" target="_blank">Bird Society of Singapore</a></strong>,
+<p>The&nbsp;<strong><a href="https://birdsociety.sg/" rel="noopener noreferrer nofollow" target="_blank">Bird Society of Singapore</a></strong> promotes
-we promote a transparent, science-based approach in our efforts to expand local and regional knowledge on birds.
+a transparent, science-based approach in our efforts to expand local and regional knowledge on birds.
 Head down to our booth to learn more about our science, our resources, and how you can meaningfully contribute to research and conservation!</p>
 </td>
 </tr>
 <tr>